kdis-lab/MIML/README.md

 1 **MIML to MI approach**.
 This approach transforms the MIML problem to MI and then uses any MI algorithm to solve the problem.
 To this end, a transformation at labels level is applied.
 Currently two label transformations have been included: BR and LP.
   * BR transformation.
 The following MI algorithms can be used with this transformation:
-    * CitationkNN, MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM, MITI, MIWrapper, SimpleMI.
+    * CitationkNN, MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM, MITI, MIWrapper, SimpleMI, TLC, MINND.
   * LP transformation.
 The following MI algorithms can be used with this transformation:
-    * CitationkNN, MIWrapper, SimpleMI.
+    * CitationkNN, MIWrapper, SimpleMI, TLC, MINND.
-      * Note that if MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISMO, MISVM or MITI are run with LP transformation the following execution error is raised *Cannot handle multi-valued nominalclass!*.
+      * Note that if MDD, MIDD, MIBoost, MILR, MIOptimalBall, MIRI, MISVM or MITI are run with LP transformation the following execution error is raised *Cannot handle multi-valued nominalclass!*.
 This is due to the philosophy of the LP method which obtains one multi-class dataset and these algorithms are only able to deal with binary class data.

 2 **MIML to ML approach**.
 This approach transforms the MIML problem to ML and then uses any ML algorithm to solve the problem.
 To this end, a transformation at bag level is performed.
-Currently, three bag transformations have been included: arithmetic, geometric and min-max.
+Currently, five bag transformations have been included: arithmetic, geometric, min-max, kmeans and medoid.
 The following are the ML algorithms considered by the library.
 The following ML algorithms can be used with these transformations:
-  * BR, LP, RPC, CLR, BRkNN, DMLkNN, IBLR, MLkNN, HOMER, RAkEL, PS, EPS, CC, ECC, MLStacking.
+  * BR, LP, RPC, CLR, BRkNN, DMLkNN, IBLR, MLkNN, HOMER, RAkEL, PS, EPS, CC, ECC, MLStacking, MLDGC, RFPCT.

 3 **MIML solving without transformation**.
 Currently the following algorithms have been included:
   * Ensembles: Bagging
-  * Instance-based: MIMLkNN, MIMLIBLR, MIMLBRkNN, DMIMLkNN, MIMLMAPkNN.
+  * Instance-based: MIMLkNN, MIMLIBLR, MIMLBRkNN, DMIMLkNN, MIMLMAPkNN, MIMLDGC.
   * ANNs: MIMLRBF, MIMLNN, EnMIMLNNmetric
   * Other optimization: MIMLFast, KiSar, MIMLWell, MIMLSVM